JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 [`AbstractDocumentationProvider`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/documentation/AbstractDocumentationProvider.java)
 instead of implementing the [`DocumentationProvider`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/documentation/DocumentationProvider.java) interface.
-This implementation needs to be registered as `com.intellij.lang.documentationProvider` in the <path>plugin.xml</path>.
+This implementation needs to be registered in `com.intellij.lang.documentationProvider` extension point.

 The main work is done in `generateDoc()`, which has two PSI element arguments: the target element for which the documentation is requested and the original element under the cursor.